Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-decisions-of-polkadot-slides.md

 <img style="width: 1000px;" src="../../assets/img/7-Polkadot/decisions/exotic-scheduling.png" />

-Execution cores provide blockspace-as-a-service, and are designed to work with any kind of consensus system.
+Execution cores allows Polkadot to provide blockspace-as-a-service, and are designed to work with any kind of Web3 application.

 ---